Watermark at Houston Heights takes advantages of some of the most surprising views in Houston.

 The Elan collection is Watermark’s highest level of senior living.
 Brooklyn, Napa, Los Angeles and Tucson, Arizona are the only cities besides Houston that have one.
 Though this Heights first is unlikely to be the last Elan building in Texas.

 Watermark and Hines are both leaning into the Silver Tsunami that is coming.
 As Baby Boomers age, the population of seniors in America will dramatically increase.
-In fact, they’re protected to take up a whopping 20 percent of the the overall United States population.
+In fact, those 65 and over are projected to take up a whopping 21 percent of the the overall United States population by 2030.

 Watermark is taking a decidedly different approach to the impending influx of new seniors.
 These high-end, high-dollar communities rail against the old model where older seniors are often almost warehoused, eating all their meals in one community dining room (often ones that make dorm food look good) and having little interaction with the outside world.